Take your targeted finger training to the next level. Learn a one-handed, advanced hangboard training protocol for developing maximum finger strength.

 In this video, Cameron Hörst details his one-handed, advanced hangboard training protocol for building finger strength.
 Head’s up: this is a very difficult training method appropriate only for well-trained individuals capable of climbing in the range of 5.13/8a/V9 or above.
 If you’re not quite hitting these grades yet, then I recommend starting with Cameron’s previous Hangboard Training Video in the second section of this post for an excellent intermediate-to-advanced hangboard training protocol using two-handed techniques to safely build base strength.
 Make sure to subscribe to Cameron’s YouTube channel as well for ongoing training support!

-One-Handed Hangboard Training Details:
+One-Handed Advanced Hangboard Training Details:

-2. Using a 20 to 24mm edge, do a 5-second one-handed hang.
-If you’re new to one-handed hangboaang, you’ll want to use a helper sling or counterweight system to hold with your free hand–pull just enough weight with the free hand to allow you to successfully grip the hangboard hold for 5 seconds.
+2. Using a 20 to 24mm edge, do a five-second one-handed hang.
+If you’re new to one-handed hangboarding, you’ll want to hold a helper sling or counterweight system with your free hand.
+Pull just enough weight with the free hand to allow you to successfully grip the hangboard hold for five seconds.

 Two-Handed Hangboard Strength Training Protocol:

-2. Determine your proper training weight—the amount of weight you can add and successfully hold a single 10-second hang on ~20mm hold.
+2. Determine your proper training weight: the amount of weight you can add and successfully hold a single 10-second hang on ~20mm hold.

-- The Ultimate Guide to Hangboard Training.
-Learn five finger-training protocols that work!
+- The Ultimate Guide to Hangboard Training

-- Rotator Cuff Training for Climbers.
-Watch the video now >>
+- Rotator Cuff Training for Climbers

-Copyright © 2000–2020 Training For Climbing, LLC | All Rights Reserved.
+Copyright © 2000–2023 Training For Climbing, LLC | All Rights Reserved.